Jul 12, 2011

 1. I resolve to take achievable, pragmatic steps toward workforce planning.
 Workforce Planning is a journey which you must travel one step at a time, rather than attempt to implement a fully fledged approach on day one.
 You might start by introducing environment scanning, creating the right people metrics, or even building a forecast of your "no change future state".
 Whatever you choose, take the step, and then you can take the next one.

 2. I resolve to look outward and forward, not just inward and backward.
-Many workforce planning and analysis efforts focus on what has happened in the past inside our organization.
+Many workforce planning and analytics efforts focus on what has happened in the past inside our organization.
 Looking at external factors and looking into the future is becoming more important.
 Ensure that your workforce planning and executive reporting includes these vital aspects.

 3. I resolve to learn Strategic Workforce Planning techniques.
 Adding skills such as scenario planning, forecasting, and gap analysis to your current skill set might be the most important step you can take in preparing your organization for the future.